Curated OER

 Active Living in the Community

-Take learners through a fitness center led by someone who can go over the equipment, use of it, individualize it (small groups).
-They should be allowed time to find out where they are now and time to set realistic goals of what they'd...
+Take pupils through a fitness center led by someone who can go over the equipment, use of it, individualize it (small groups).
+They should be allowed time to find out where they are now and time to set realistic goals of what they'd like...

 Illinois Department of Natural Resources